Metastatic Colon Cancer

 Liver is a particularly receptive organ to metastases from a variety of locations.
 Primary tumors from stomach, pancreas, gall bladder, and extra-hepatic bile ducts may spread to liver by direct extension.
 Malignancies from lung, breast, kidney, colon, soft tissue sarcomas and malignant melanomas frequently metastasize to the liver.
-The photograph shows metastatic small cell carcinoma from the lung.
+This photograph shows metastatic colon adenocarcinoma in liver in an elderly female.